franciscovfonseca/Securing-SOC-Environment/README.md

 In doing so, it essentially found all the weak spots in our Environment that could be addressed by the **NIST 800-53 Control Catalog**.

-➡️ And in the next lab we'll start remediating a few of these **Compliance Controls**.
+➡️ And in the [Next Lab](https://github.com/franciscovfonseca/Secure-SOC-Environmentn-Part-2/blob/main/README.md) we'll start remediating a few of these **Compliance Controls**.

 <br>